 • Payment plans available.

-When families grieve in silence or conflict, trauma often deepens over time.
-But with the right support and setting, healing becomes possible — together.
+When individuals or families grieve in silence or conflict, trauma can deepen over time.
+With focused support in a safe, structured setting, healing becomes possible – whether for one person or the whole family.

-These weekends are designed for families who are grieving the suicide of a loved one.
-This might include:
+These EMDR intensive weekends are designed for individuals or families grieving the suicide of a loved one.
+They may be particularly helpful for:

-• Parents and teens processing the same loss from different perspectives.
+• Parents and teens navigating the same loss from different perspectives.

-• Families with children needing age-appropriate emotional support.
+• Families with children who need age-appropriate emotional support.

-• Adult siblings or extended family members navigating shared grief.
+• Adult siblings or extended family members processing shared grief.

 EMDR (Eye Movement Desensitization and Reprocessing) is a trauma-focused therapy that helps the brain reprocess painful memories so they no longer feel overwhelming.
 For families affected by suicide, EMDR can reduce flashbacks, guilt, numbness, anxiety, and unresolved trauma — allowing space for the natural mourning process to unfold.
 Although there is no magic fixes, EMDR gives your body time and space to heal what has happened and research has proven it can make a difference to all types of traumatic experiences.